cult-of-coders/meteor-tuts/source/chapters/3/persistence-layer.md

 You may feel that having your query in `/imports/db` and your exposure inside `/imports/api` to be a little odd.
 This is why you can put your query inside `/imports/api` as well.
-But the reason for not putting exposure inside `/imports/db` is because it contains app logic, and that layer it should be independent from it.
+But the reason for not putting exposure inside `/imports/db` is because it contains `App Logic`, and that layer it should be independent from the `Persistance Layer`